TheArjunAgarwal/sem3-notes/agth.typ

 ]

 #definition(title: "Stable Allocation")[
-  $Pi$ is stable if there is no blocking colaition with respect to $Pi$ ]
+  $Pi$ is stable if there is no blocking coalition with respect to $Pi$ ]
 #definition(title: "Blocking Coalition")[
   Given $Pi$, if there i a subset of agents $A subset.eq N$ such that $exists sigma : A -> A$ such that $forall i in A, sigma_i succ.eq Pi_i$ and $exists i in A, sigma_i succ Pi_i$.